-Conceptualized in 2012, the Campus Yuva and Community Nagarik –Life Skills Program is the college counterpart of the Civic Club Program.
+Conceptualized in 2012, the Campus and Community Yuva –Life Skills Program is the college counterpart of the CMCA Club Program.
 The program is a partnership between CMCA and young people for a collective process of learning, reflecting and acting together to bring about DEMOCRATIC SOCIETAL CHANGE while also strengthening LIFE SKILLS which are essential to lead a personally fulfilling life.
 Still in the incubation stage, it currently engages with students from five colleges and eight rural youth clubs.

-The Campus Yuva Citizenship & Life Skills program is an intensive six month course on Active Citizenship introduced in colleges to inculcate in the students the knowledge of rights, obligations, societal values, constitution and leadership roles.
+The Campus program is an intensive six month course on Active Citizenship introduced in colleges to inculcate in the students the knowledge of rights, obligations, societal values, constitution and leadership roles.
 The sessions are interactive and experiential which encourage students to express their thoughts on various issues and opportunities for community participation are created.
 This process of delivery not only imparts civic education but also develops critical skills for active citizenship.

 - The youth club consists of thirty to forty students